stefanm3000/next-15/README.md

 - sanity integration for blog
 - search params manipulation on the movies page
 - experimental view transitions
+- a mini golf ⛳️ game using react-three/ fiber + drei + rapier

 ## getting Started